HOW AN AIRPLANE FLIES?

 Pitch

-The pilot uses the elevator located at the tail of the aircraft to pitch the airplane up or down (nose-up or nose-down).
-The elevator has two functions (i) It provides stability to the airplane by creating a downward force on the tail; airplanes are normally built with a heavy nose and the downward force created by the elevator compensates for the heavy nose. (ii) To direct the airplane nose either upwards (nose-up) or downwards (nose-down) and this is called pitch.
+• It provides stability to the airplane by creating a downward force on the tail.
+Airplanes are normally built with a heavy nose and the downward force created by the elevator compensates for the heavy nose.

+• Pitch the airplane nose upwards (nose-up) or downwards (nose-down).
+This is called pitch.
 The nose-up is used during climbing and the nose-down is used during descent.

 Roll